Yoon-Choi/Analog-to-MIDI-Convert-System/README.md

 Harmonics, a problem in the existing converting system, are frequency components that exist to represent tone, not pitch.
 It has a frequency that is an integer multiple of the fundamental frequency used in the frequency matching process, and has a feature that it is smaller than the fundamental frequency in the frequency domain.

 ![image](https://user-images.githubusercontent.com/65432377/130601560-7e454111-71ea-4223-9a94-e71299daffe4.png)

 Figure 2: FFT plot of A3 (220Hz)

-<Figure 2> is the result of FFT of ‘3 Octabra’ with a fundamental frequency of 220Hz.
+Figure 2 is the result of FFT of ‘3 Octabra’ with a fundamental frequency of 220Hz.
 Although it is one pitch, it has several frequency components.

 The 220Hz component, which is the fundamental frequency, has the largest magnitude, and the remaining frequency components (Harmonics) are smaller than the 220Hz component, and it can be seen that the frequency is an integer multiple.

 There are many pitches in a single song.
 Since the sound intensity is not constant, and the size of the harmonics and the fundamental frequency are also different, it is rather difficult to distinguish the harmonics from the fundamental frequency simply by the size in the song.

-A separate Harmonics Removal Algorithm by the user
+If a user uses a system that converts an existing audio file into a MIDI file without applying a separate harmonics removal algorithm, it is impossible to obtain a proper MIDI file result, and the general public who does not have a musical background can play even harmonics It is mistakenly recognized as the necessary notes for

-If the audio file is converted into a MIDI file without application, a proper MIDI file cannot be obtained, and non-professionals mistakenly recognize that harmonics are necessary notes.
-Our group devised a harmonics removal algorithm to improve these shortcomings, so that users can get accurate MIDI files.
+We devise a harmonics removal algorithm that improves upon these shortcomings to help users obtain accurate MIDI files.